PerrySelensol/PerrySelensol.github.io/docs/models/model_part/full1.md

 ### Return Value

-Returns a *vector* which is the true scale of this part.
+Returns a *vector3* which is the true scale of this part.

 ### Examples